elbarbaro/library/readme.md

 ![](app-screenshot.png)

 Now you create, update, delete books and see them in the list,  you can to do more.

+You can check the [app in live demo](http://barbaro-library.herokuapp.com).
 Thanks and happy coding 😊

 ## License